Overview

 The AWS CloudWatch integration allows Rootly to treat CloudWatch alarms as a native alert source.
 The integration uses Amazon Simple Notification Service (SNS) to deliver CloudWatch alarm state change events to Rootly via HTTPS webhooks.
 When a CloudWatch alarm transitions into theALARM state, Rootly creates a new alert or updates an existing unresolved alert.
 When the same alarm transitions back into the OK state, Rootly automatically resolves the corresponding alert.
 This behavior enables CloudWatch alarms to participate fully in Rootly’s alert routing, on-call, and incident management workflows.

-Alerts created from CloudWatch can be routed to services, escalation policies, or teams, enriched with labels derived from CloudWatch alarm tags, and customized using alert templates.
+Alerts created from CloudWatch can be routed to services, escalation policies, or teams, and customized using alert templates that parse fields from the SNS payload.

 CloudWatch alerts are stateful.
 Rootly creates alerts when alarms enter the ALARM state and resolves them automatically when the same alarms return to OK.